-China had twin reasons to rejoice on the second day of the 20th Asian Athletics Championships in Pune, India, as they took both 100m titles on Thursday (4).
+China had two reasons to rejoice on the second day of the 20th Asian Championships in Pune, India, as they took both 100m titles on Thursday (4).

-Su Bingtian’s victory in the men’s 100 metres underlined their recent dominance in the event and Wei Yongli’s success in the women’s short sprint broke a barren spell dating back to 2005.
+Su Bingtian’s victory in the men’s 100m underlined their recent dominance in the event and Wei Yongli’s success in the women’s short sprint broke a barren spell dating back to 2005.

-All eyes were on Bingtian and Francis at the start but the Chinese sprinter capitalised on a quick start to dash the Qatari’s hopes.
+All eyes were on Su and Francis at the start but the Chinese sprinter capitalised on a quick start to dash the Qatari’s hopes.

-Francis, the Asian record holder at 9.99 and the winner in 2007, was ceded ground to Bingtian and Oman’s Barakat Al Harthi in the early stages of the race and although the powerful Qatari quickly caught up with Al Harthi, Bingtian proved a little too hot on the day.
+Francis, the Asian record-holder at 9.99 and the winner in 2007, lost ground to Su and Oman’s Barakat Al Harthi in the early stages of the race.
+Although the powerful Qatari quickly caught up with Al Harthi, Su proved a little too hot on the day.

-Running into a breeze of 0.3 metres-per-second, the 23-year-old Chinese pulled away strongly in the second half of the race to seal his victory as Francis finished second in 10.27 while Al Harthi, the bronze medallist at the 2010 Asian Games, finished third in 10.30.
+Running into a breeze of -0.3m/s, the 23-year-old Chinese sprinter pulled away strongly in the second half of the race to seal his victory as Francis finished second in 10.27 while Al Harthi, the bronze medallist at the 2010 Asian Games, finished third in 10.30.